Retaard/LAZY-EXTERNAL/readme.md

 - I'm just doing this to import other modules / Features from other external.
 - Shit UI.
 NEVER LIKED IT and will never change it.
 - HELLA BLOATED, has Useless features.
+- THIS IS NOT RATTED CHECK THE SOURCE AND FIND STRINGS if you want.

 ---